oscartprom/ciro-notification-center/README.md

   ![Ciro Notification Center UI Screenshot](./UI-Screenshot.png)

 ### Extensions
+  - make notifications appear one at a time instead of all on screen on page load
   - convert to typescript
   - add unit & screen-render based tests
   - add static build to Express server via public directory